dqops/dqo/docs/checks/column/datetime/datetime-value-in-range-date-percent.md

 **datetime value in range date percent** checks

 **Description**
-Column level check that ensures that there are no more than a set percentage of date values in given range in a monitored column.
+Column-level check that ensures that there are no more than a set percentage of date values in given range in a monitored column.

 ___